hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/kazarinov/react/templates/template.md

 1. **No Testable Python Code:** The provided HTML file (`template.html`) is for rendering, not for execution.
 There's no Python code to test directly within the HTML.
 To write tests, you need Python functions that process data and generate the HTML.

 2. **Hypothetical Test Cases (Example):** The example shows *possible* tests you'd write if you had Python functions to handle the product data and template rendering.
-It demonstrates how you might use `pytest` fixtures to provide test data and verify the output of those functions.
+It demonStartes how you might use `pytest` fixtures to provide test data and verify the output of those functions.
 You would use a templating engine (like Jinja2) to render the template with the data.

 3. **Focus on Data Handling:** If you have Python code generating the `products` list, `price`, and `currency` variables, then you test *that* Python code.
 The example shows how to test if the correct data is used to generate the expected HTML output.